michaeltmeehan/BDUtils.jl/docs/multitype_constant_rate.md

 - `hidden_births`: collapsed unary birth events where the observed lineage follows the child side and the continuing parent side has no observed descendants.
-- `terminal_samples`: sampled tips before or at the horizon.
+- `terminal_samples`: sampled nodes before or at the horizon.
 - `ancestral_samples`: non-removing sampled ancestors with retained observed future.
 - `present_samples`: sampled lineages at the observation horizon.